Foreign Investment In Spain: Regulations, Proceedings

 Categories of foreign investment

-Foreign investments in Spain are classified in the following categories according to the way they are handled by the authorities:
+Foreign investing in Spain is classified in the following categories according to the way they are handled by the authorities:

 - Participation in Spanish companies whose capital is not listed on secondary markets.
 This includes both the establishment of a company and the subscription or acquisition of all or part of its shares.
 This heading also includes the acquisition of subscription rights, convertible bonds or similar securities giving the right to participate in the share capital, as well as all legal transactions relating to the acquisition of political rights.